If you’re looking for a cabin bag that’s lightweight, roomy, stylish, and practical, take a look at the Cabin Zero backpack.

 And the name?
 Cabin sized = zero hassles.
 Simples! 🙂

-Cabin Zero currently offer two different size cabin bags: 28 litre and 44 litre.
-Seeing as though I needed a bag large enough to accommodate my DSLR with its 18-135mm lens and case, as well as my laptop, hairdryer, straighteners, AND clothes and toiletries, I decided that a 28 litre bag simply would not be sufficient.
-So I had a look at what their 44 litre bags had to offer.
+Cabin Zero currently offer three different size cabin bags: 28 litre, 32 litre and 44 litre.
+Seeing as though I needed a bag large enough to accommodate my DSLR with its 18-135mm lens and case, as well as my laptop, hairdryer, straighteners, AND clothes and toiletries, I decided that a 28 litre bag simply would not be sufficient, and they didn’t offer 32 litre bags when I first wrote this post.
+So, I had a look at what their 44 litre bags had to offer.

 Cabin Zero 44-litre Cabin Bag Features